Crocodile preys on teen in Sangli, strikes terror in villagers

-In the seventh such incident there this year, a 13-year-old boy in Sangli was attacked by a crocodile and dragged down to the depths of the river; locals said they were terrified but the authorities had done little to help
+In the seventh such incident there this year, 13-yr-old boy in Sangli is attacked by crocodile and dragged down to the depths of the river; locals say they are terrified but authorities have done little to help

 A 13-year-old boy’s wish to cool off in the local river led to mortal combat with a crocodile in a small hamlet in Sangli district yesterday.
 The teenager was dragged down to the depths of the river by the crocodile, and was not seen again.